 Below are five free tools to help you create great Pinterest images for your blog.

-1. Canva: Canva is a relatively new online graphics tool.
+Canva is a relatively new online graphics tool.
 I have been using it for a few months and I love it!!
-You can easily create photo collages, blog graphics, Facebook cover photos, business cards, and more.
-There are several layout available, several text options, and several free images.
+You can easily create photo collages, blog graphics, Facebook cover photos, business cards, Pinterest hero images, and more.
+There are several layouts available, several text options, and several free images.
 There are also premium images available for only $1 each.
 It’s super easy to use and yields great results.

-2. PicMonkey: I personally don’t use PicMonkey much since I am addicted to Photoshop.
+I personally don’t use PicMonkey much since I am addicted to Photoshop.
 However, several blogging friends use it to create graphics for their blogs.
 They live by it.
 I have tried it out recently, and I must say that it is pretty snazzy!
 I can certainly see using this to create fun graphics.
-You can edit photos, add clipart, and do just about everything that you need to do.
+You can edit photos, add clipart, and do just about everything else that you need to do to create a great image for your blog posts.

 None of these things are hard to use.
 Even if you don’t have photo editing skills you can use them.
 You can create graphics, edit your existing photos, or at least add text to your original photos to watermark them for use on your blog posts and Pinterest.
 Give it a try!